MileHacker Logo

 Geographical Context

-The landscape a mix of urban development and natural features.
+The landscape a mix of city development and geographical features.
 To the east and west, mountains flank the city, most notably Dobongsan Mountain to the west.
 Dobongsan a part of the larger Bukhansan National Park, a cherished natural reserve for its dramatic granite peaks, lush valleys, and numerous hiking paths.
 This mountainous backdrop Uijeongbu residents and visitors with immediate access to significant outdoor recreational opportunities, a refreshing contrast to the urban environment.

 Uijeongbu's Rich History